How Do You Know You Have Cast Iron Drainage Pipes in Your Home?

 - By: Amer ZaghloulehPipesComment: 0

 If your building has been constructed before 1975, then it’s a good chance that your drainage pipes were made of cast iron.
+This is especially common in older Santa Cruz pockets like Mission Hill, where many homes still have original drainage lines that may include cast iron sections.

 Cast iron plumbing used to be very popular a few decades ago and for very good reasons.
 They are durable and have excellent noisy insulation properties.
 But, as they are approaching the end of their lifespan, cast iron pipes can create a lot of problems.
 They corrode from the inside out and the rust flakes can gather in one spot, obstructing the water flow and leading to slow drainage.
+If you’re noticing slow drains that keep returning in areas like Morrissey, it’s worth checking whether internal corrosion or rust scale in older cast iron is restricting flow.

 But, because cast iron pipes are located below the slab, locating and inspecting them can be a challenge.